vinuesa/get_phylomarkers/README.md

 ## Citation.

-On Jaunary 15th, 2018 we submitted a manuscript describing the implementation get_phylomarkers pipeline and its use in genomic taxonomy and population genomics of *Stenotrophomonas* bacteria to the [Research Topic of Frontiers in Microbiology: Microbial Taxonomy, Phylogeny and Biodiversity](http://journal.frontiersin.org/researchtopic/5493/microbial-taxonomy-phylogeny-and-biodiversity).
+On Jaunary 15th, 2018 we submitted a manuscript to the [Research Topic of Frontiers in Microbiology: Microbial Taxonomy, Phylogeny and Biodiversity](http://journal.frontiersin.org/researchtopic/5493/microbial-taxonomy-phylogeny-and-biodiversity) describing the implementation of the GET_PHYLOMARKERS pipeline along with a thorough benchmark analysis comparing the performance of FastTree vs IQ-TREE, and its use in genomic taxonomy and population genomics of *Stenotrophomonas* bacteria.

 Meanwhile, if you find the code useful for your academic work, please use the following citation:
 Pablo Vinuesa and Bruno Contreras-Moreira 2018.
-Get_PhyloMarkers, a pipeline to select optimal markers for microbial phylogenomics, systematics and genomic taxomy.
+GET_PHYLOMARKERS, a pipeline to select optimal markers for microbial phylogenomics, systematics and genomic taxomy.
 Available at https://github.com/vinuesa/get_phylomarkers and released under the GNU GPLv3 license.

 ## Acknowledgements

 ### Personal
-We thank Alfredo J. Hernández and Víctor del Moral at CCG-UNAM for technical support.
+We thank Alfredo J. Hernández and Víctor del Moral at CCG-UNAM for technical support with server administration.

 ### Funding
 We gratefully acknowledge the funding provided by [DGAPA-PAPIIT/UNAM](http://dgapa.unam.mx/index.php/impulso-a-la-investigacion/papiit) (grants IN201806-2, IN211814 and IN206318) and [CONACyT-Mexico](http://www.conacyt.mx/) (grants P1-60071, 179133 and FC-2015-2-879) to [Pablo Vinuesa](http://www.ccg.unam.mx/~vinuesa/), as well as the Fundación ARAID,Consejo  Superior  de Investigaciones Científicas (grant 200720I038 and Spanish MINECO (AGL2013-48756-R) to [Bruno Contreras-Moreira](https://digital.csic.es/cris/rp/rp02661).